starshums/p.mehrass/README.md

 # Project.Mehrass
-[ IN DEV ... ] This app will display a list words from the Moroccan dialect! a dictionary like website!
+[ IN DEV ... ] This app will display a list words from the Moroccan dialect and it's meaning, it's a dictionary like website.
+With the possibility for users to join add and update more words on the fly!

 Made in the MERN stack